HelixPHP/helixphp-cycle-orm/CYCLE_ORM_UPDATE_STATUS.md

-# HelixPHP Cycle ORM Update Status - v1.0.0
+# PivotPHP Cycle ORM Update Status - v1.0.0

 ## ✅ Updates Applied

-All files have been updated to reflect the HelixPHP branding:
+All files have been updated to reflect the PivotPHP branding:

 ### Framework References
-- Updated from "Express PHP" to "HelixPHP"
+- Updated from "Express PHP" to "PivotPHP"
-- Updated from "Express-PHP" to "HelixPHP"
+- Updated from "PivotPHP" to "PivotPHP"
-- Updated namespace references from `Express\` to `Helix\`
+- Updated namespace references from `PivotPHP\Core\` to `Helix\`

 ### Documentation Structure
 - Fixed typo: "techinical" → "technical"